Table of Contents

 As well as taking medication, lifestyle changes may also improve sexual functionality by lowering risk factors for ED.
 Obesity is a common risk factor for erectile dysfunction.
 Eating a healthy diet and exercising regularly may help to improve ED.

 Substance use is another risk factor for erectile dysfunction.
 Quitting smoking and only drinking alcohol in moderation may also help.

 When erectile dysfunction is caused by a psychological factor such as stress, depression or anxiety, then talk therapy treatment may be beneficial.
 This treatment is most effective when it also involves the man’s sexual partner.
 Therapy involving the partner improves the problem more than half of the time.

-Another treatment for ED is use of a penis pump.
+Another treatment for ED is the use of a penis pump.
 This may allow a male to maintain an erection for 30 minutes.